 It has been estimated that 95% or more of the companies blatantly adulterate or purchasing from essential oils “experts” that blatantly adulterate (heat, add things to or take things out of the oils, or otherwise alter them from their natural state), it is important to find a source that you can trust for your essential oils.

-But as a general rule the low cost oils have a tendency to be more adulterated and the more expensive oils test out to be higher therapeutically.
+As a general rule, the low cost oils would likely have a tendency to be more adulterated and the more expensive oils test out to be higher therapeutically.

 12. Can You Use Essential Oils Internally?